wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 It is up to us to define how the agent behaves in the environment when it encounters different obsticles along the way.

-It is perfectly valid to create a rule/based agent, which may work for simpler environments like the frozen world.
-It will not be the case for agents trying to navigate more complex environments, for example think about building rule based logic for the mars rover to navigate the unknown surface of mars, it can easily get out of hand.
+It is perfectly valid to create a rule/based agent or even a random agent, which may work for simpler environments like the frozen world.

+It will not be the case for agents trying to navigate more complex environments, for example think about building rule based logic for the Mars Rover to navigate the unknown surface of Mars.
+It can easily get out of hand.

 This is where machine learning has come in very useful in the past decade.
 We can rely on *Neural Networks* to choose the right action for agents who need to navigate complex environments.